 All About Camp

-Activities are aplenty throughout the day at Camp Adventure.
+Activities are aplenty throughout the day at Summer Camp.
 Our dedicated and qualified staff will guide your child through his/her choice of educational and recreational activities in addition to some of the required group and individual sessions.
 Hidden talents and imagination are brought out with the outdoors related arts and crafts classes; our trail blazing club will teach skills in identifying natural resources and hazards of the land along with locating specific landmarks from a map of the lands; experts in their fields are brought in to discuss the evils of drugs, alcohol and tobacco, in addition to teaching skills in avoiding conflicts among family members and peers.
-Fishing is available each day and is overseen by specific staff members who are trained by the New York State Dept. of Environmental Conservation on basic fishing techniques and equipment.

 Team play is the rule when campers choose the sport to participate in.
 Physical fitness activities include, and are not limited to, gym games, walking field trips, soccer, and street hockey.